FloMcFly/ODT/README.md

 # Office 2016 Deployment Tool

-THERE IS RIGHT NOW A BUG IN THE OFFICE 2016 DEPLOYMENT TOOL BY MICROSOFT! (as of 04/08/2016)
+AT THE MOMENT THERE IS A BUG IN THE OFFICE 2016 DEPLOYMENT TOOL BY MICROSOFT! (as of 04/08/2016)

 [Office 2016 Deployment Tool](https://www.microsoft.com/en-us/download/details.aspx?id=49117)